 I top my rice with Teriyaki Shimeji Mushrooms, Avocado, Tofu, Carrot, Cucumber, Black Sesame, Seaweed Flakes and Teriyaki Dipping Sauce.
 Anyway, enough with my rambling, just go check out my recipe below.
 Said recipe is Healthy, Gluten Free, adaptable to any Sushi toppings you enjoy.
 Just for the record, this recipe probably won’t make you feel any happier in the grand scheme of life but oh well, it’s worth a fleeting, momentary feeling of faux joy.
 Enjoy XX.

-- 1 Cup Sushi Grade Rice
+- 1 Cup Sushi rice

 - 1 1/3 cups water

 - 1 Tablespoon Mirin

 - 1 teaspoon Sesame Oil